jjhelguero/TODOcounter/README.md

-This repo will scan files for `// TODO` comments and update the `TODO counter` in the `README.md`
+This repo will scan files for `// TODO` comments and update the following table.

-Current TODO counter: 2

 | Date | Todo Count |
 | :---:| :---:|